ingonyama-zk/icicle/docs/docs/icicle/build_from_source.md

 4. **Install the library:**

 By default, the libraries are installed to the `target/<buildmode>/deps/icicle` dir.
-For custom install dir. define the env variable:
+If you want them installed elsewhere, define the env variable:
 ```bash
 export ICICLE_INSTALL_DIR=/path/to/install/dir
 ```

-(TODO: cargo install ?)

 #### Use as cargo dependency
 In cargo.toml, specify the ICICLE libs to use: